DNP Degree Admissions

 - Copies of current advance practice certifications

-- Personal statement (limited to 500 words) about practice/research issues of interest for your scholarly project
+- Personal statement (limited to 500 words) about your topic of interest for the Doctoral Practice Thesis

 3. Arrange for these documents to be sent directly to the School of Nursing:

 - Official transcript showing undergraduate or graduate Statistics, if not included on Master's degree program transcript